Murder of Michaela McAreavey: Investigation

 Three employees of the hotel were later arrested for the murder: Avinash Treebhoowoon, Sandeep Moonea and Raj Theekoy.
 They appeared in court in Mauritius on 12 January 2011.
 Treebhoowoon and Mooneea were charged with McAreavey's murder and Theekoy with conspiracy to murder.
 DNA tests were taken on the suspects.
 Dassen Narayen and Seenarain Mungoo were arrested the following week and charged with aiding and abetting a crime.
 Narayen and Mungoo were both security officers at the hotel.
 Mungoo was released and had all charges against him dropped on 12 February 2011.
 Narayen was also cleared; his fingerprints had been found on a towel in the room because he had given it to her husband when he called for help upon finding her body.

 Funeral

 McAreavey was brought home and a traditional Irish wake was held.
-Attendees included Cardinal Edward Daly; 1992 All-Ireland winning manager Brian McEniff; GAA President Christy Cooney, Northern Ireland's First Minister and deputy First Ministers, the Democratic Unionist Peter Robinson and Sinn Féin's Martin McGuinness; sports minister Nelson McCausland, enterprise minister Arlene Foster and justice committee chairman Maurice Morrow.
+Attendees included Cardinal Edward Daly; 1992 All-Ireland winning manager Brian McEniff; GAA President Christy Cooney, Northern Ireland's First Minister and deputy First Minister, the Democratic Unionist Peter Robinson and Sinn Féin's Martin McGuinness; sports minister Nelson McCausland, enterprise minister Arlene Foster and justice committee chairman Maurice Morrow.

-McAreavey's funeral, which took place on 17 January 2011 at the same church where she had been married less than a month earlier, (St Malachy's, Ballymacilroy), was attended by thousands of mourners, including then President of Ireland Mary McAleese and Northern Ireland's First Minister and deputy First Minister Peter Robinson and Martin McGuinness respectively.
+McAreavey's funeral, which took place on 17 January 2011 at the same church where she had been married less than a month earlier (St Malachy's, Ballymacilroy), was attended by thousands of mourners, including President of Ireland Mary McAleese and Northern Ireland's First Minister and Deputy First Minister Peter Robinson and Martin McGuinness.
 Mourners from both nationalist and unionist communities paid their respects and offered condolences.
 A special Mass was held simultaneously in Mauritius, led by the island's senior priest, Father Philippe Goupille.